Psychotherapy & Counselling for Depression, Anxiety, Midlife Crisis, Relationship Problems

 The movement that broke away from Freudian Psychoanalysis and formed around Alfred Adler in Vienna took the title of Individual Psychology.
 Instead of seeing the person as the product of drives or instincts, or as being constituted from distinct and warring elements (id, ego etcetera), the Adlerian sees the personality as a self-creating unity, taking a view of the world and striving for a position within that view.
 The personality can reinterpret itself and the world and thereby forge itself anew.
 This essentially optimistic and positive view of human nature and human potential is a fundamental distinguishing feature of the Adlerian approach.

-Our human tragedy is that we establish our view of ourselves and our world during childhood when everything is seen and felt keenly but before we have the maturity to interpret correctly.
+Our human tragedy is that we establish our view of ourselves and our world during childhood when everything is seen and felt keenly but before we have the maturity to interpret objectively.
 Too easily we have learnt from the errors of our perception or the suggestions of our human environment that we are inferior, unlovable, flawed and unacceptable, unwanted, in some way not full members of life.
 Sometimes perhaps through the ineptness of our families and teachers or through their neglect or abuse.
 These deeply negative feelings would be unbearable and have to be pushed away from awareness.
 At a time of crisis we may feel the full force of their presence.

-Photo of Alfred Adler the inspiration behind Surrey Counselling
+Photo of Alfred Adler the inspiration behind Surrey Counselling an Psychotherapy

 Alfred Adler was the first major figure to break away from the circle of Sigmund Freud over 100 years ago.
 He founded a school of psychotherapy Individual Psychology radically different, both in its view of human nature and in its therapeutic practice.